marytanaelwriter/cv/README.md

-# Mary Antonette's CV
+# Mary Antonette Tanael's CV
 An online CV that I can send to future employers and clients.
-Made using HTML and Markdown.
+Made using HTML and CSS.
+Still a work in progress.